Jakidxav/DAIC_WOZ_NLP/old_daic_woz/README.md

-# DAIC_WOZ_NLP
-NLP/ Linguistic Approach to modelling the DAIC-WOZ dataset with PHQ8 scores.
+NLP/linguistic approach to modelling the old DAIC-WOZ dataset (prior to 2019) with PHQ8 scores.